 Contact forms also enhance the user experience of your website.
 It’s just plain easier for your site visitors to fill out a simple form than it is form them to hunt down your email address, copy / paste it, open a separate tab with their email suite, compose an email from scratch, and so on…

-Bonus: with the right contact form plugin, you can also utilize your contact form to increase your subscriber list!
+Bonus: with the best WordPress form plugin, you can also utilize your contact form to increase your subscriber list!
 Simply add a subscription checkbox to request permission from your users to add them to your list.

 Use WPForms: The Best Contact Form Plugin

 If you’re going to create a contact form on WordPress, then you should use the very best plugin on the market.
 That’s WPForms, hands down.

 WPForms will fit your budget, no matter how large your business is.
 With 4 different premium plans, you have plenty of options for how much to pay.
 Or, you can opt for WPForms Lite, which is “sold” at the price everyone can afford: FREE!

 No matter which option you choose, you’ll be able to take advantage of WPForms’ intuitive drag and drop form builder.
 Ease of use is the top priority for the WPForms team, and it shows.
 It couldn’t be simpler to create a contact form on WordPress, especially if you also choose to utilize one of the dozens of pre-built form templates.

 But easy doesn’t mean it’s not full-featured.
 WPForms has multiple advanced features like their best-in-class survey reports, payment forms, user registration forms, smart conditional logic, post submission forms, and so much more.